Vitória-Minas Railway: Operating data and economic and social position

 The Vale Museum in Vila Velha is located where the São Carlos Station used to operate, the first station on the EFVM.
 The building was built in 1927, but the station was relocated to the current Pedro Nolasco Station.

-The EFVM is a metric gauge railroad (1,000 millimeters) and has a minimum curve radius of 195 meters and a maximum ramp of 1.5%, which allows for a maximum speed of 67 kilometers per hour.
+The EFVM is a metric gauge railroad (1,000 millimeters) and has a minimum curve radius of 195 meters and a maximum grade of 1.5%, which allows for a maximum speed of 67 kilometers per hour.
 It has the highest average accident rate compared to other Brazilian railways, followed by Ferroeste and Carajás Railway, although the rates are still relatively low compared to countries like the United States.
 With a length of 905 kilometers is managed by Vale S.A., formerly CVRD (Companhia Vale Rio Doce).
 Operations can be disrupted by flooding of the Doce River and its tributaries, which can cause overflows on sections of the railway.
 During the floods of 1979, the biggest in the region's history, there was a 35-day stoppage, blocking passenger transport and the flow of iron ore production from Itabira.

 As well as being used to transport ore, the railroad is also used to transport steel, coal, limestone, granite, containers, pig iron, agricultural products, wood, cellulose, fuels, and various cargoes, from Minas Gerais to the Tubarão Port Complex, the Vila Velha Terminal, Paul's Quay, Codesa and the Port of Barra do Riacho, in Aracruz, Espírito Santo.
 In 2014, an annual average of more than 110 million tons of products were transported, which represented 40% of Brazil's rail cargo.
 The locomotives used, including the models used after the 1990s, are EMD BB40-2, EMD DDM45, EMD GT26CUM, EMD G16, GE BB40-9WM and G-12 numbers 535, 551, 540 and 556.

 Most of the products transported by the EFVM are destined for the Port of Tubarão, which features a fully signposted rail yard, one of the largest in Latin America, where wagons are sorted by gravity.
 The Operational Control Center (CCO) supervises all the railroad's operations, which in 2008 had around 300 customers.

 At the beginning of the 2000s, CVRD initiated several community development projects aimed at the communities surrounding the railways, including Educação nos Trilhos (Education on the Rails), first implemented on the Carajás Railway and in December 2003 on the EFVM, in partnership with Canal Futura, giving lectures on health, education and the environment at the railroad stations or in the wagons during journeys; the Olha o Trem (Look at the Train) Project, aimed at safety around the railroad; and the Trem da Cidadania (Citizenship Train).